 - P&L reports will have incorrect COGS (true cost for the item sold is not known)

 - Even after you adjust the inbound inventory later, inventory values will be wrong, whether you use FIFO or Average Costing among other methods

 - True inventory can’t be known by users in the system (besides those who may know about a shipment on the dock)

 - In practice, many companies running negative inventory in their software never get caught up, so the above persists perpetually

-Many of these factors behind companies using "negative inventory" can be more appropriately dealt with by taking advantage of functionality available in today’s accounting ERP software.
-For example, landed cost tracking features allow users to properly cost the product and receive it into inventory prior to receiving all the related invoices, and reverse production functionality allows users to break a kit into its individual inventory items in order to sell the individual components.
+Many of the factors behind companies using "negative inventory" can be more appropriately dealt with by taking advantage of functionality available in Enterprise Resource Planning (ERP) software.
+ERP software is a great option for businesses that have outgrown introductory accounting systems and inventory software and don’t have the bandwidth to manage all the manual processes associated with using introductory systems.
+For example, landed cost tracking features allow users to properly cost the product and receive it into inventory before receiving all the related invoices, and reverse production functionality allows users to break a kit into its individual inventory items to sell the individual components.
 And the most common reason, the desire to send an invoice with the shipment, can easily be dealt with in multiple ways without actually posting transactions that would send inventory into a negative value in the software.

-As a best practice, businesses should take advantage of the investigation stage of new software as an opportunistic time to review their business processes (including those involving negative inventory).
+As a best practice, businesses should take advantage of the investigation stage of new software as an opportunistic time to review their existing business processes (including those involving negative inventory).
 Companies should look at why they do certain things the way they do as they may find that the answers regularly include “because we have always done it that way” or “we do it this way because that is how it needs to be done in our current system”.
-When these are the answers which are brought forth, the company should take a hard look to see if there is a better way to perform certain tasks and whether accounting ERP software can help them.
+When these answers are brought forth, it’s time to take a hard look to see if there is a better way to perform certain tasks and whether proper ERP software can help.
 Chances are there will be more efficient ways to manage some processes and in general proper software will help a business obtain more accurate information for making business decisions.